 Drinking too much can cause someone to release repressed emotions or become bolder compared to their sober self.
-For example, someone who is reserved may become may “loosen up” as alcohol creates “positive” feelings and lowers inhibitions.
+For example, someone who is reserved may “loosen up” as alcohol creates “positive” feelings and lowers inhibitions.
 Someone can become more agitated, releasing aggressive personality traits and hurting others.

 Depression and alcohol use have connection, with some drinking to soothe depression while others become depressed if they lack alcohol.
 Similar to alcohol increasing feelings of aggression, it can increase feelings of depression, which can be mistaken for irritability and anger.

 Once alcohol enters the blood stream, it causes the blood alcohol concentration (BAC) to rise.
 Although everyone handles alcohol differently, especially those with a very high or very low tolerance, BAC is the closest thing to an objective measure of how intoxicated someone is.
 In most jurisdictions, a BAC of 0.08 is considered legally intoxicated.